 Model numbers are often cited as one of the major culprits of poor performance on modern systems.
-Thankfully, Nvidia and AMD have both made efforts to provide their customers with options in the form of a wide variety of products ranging from the entry-level enthusiast-oriented GPUs to the top-of-the-line mainstream models.
+Thankfully, Nvidia and AMD have both made efforts to provide their customers with options in the form of a wide variety of products ranging from entry-level enthusiast-oriented GPUs to top-of-the-line mainstream models.

 The best way to start your research is with a simple Google search for the various gpu architectures in question, followed by a quick look at your favorite graphics card retailer.
 The resulting list should be an excellent starting point to help you make the right decision for your next upgrade.